jwrpalmer99/indy-walls/README.md

 On Foundry v14, conversion only joins walls into the same Indy shape when those walls share the same `levels` list.
 Original wall data, including v14 level assignment, is preserved on converted segments.

 The inline tolerance sliders and matching stored settings control how aggressively rectangle, ellipse, arc, and Bezier fits are accepted.
 The default value of `1` keeps the automatic scene-size-derived tolerance; lower values are stricter, and higher values, up to `10`, allow looser fits.
 Arc and Bezier conversion also use fixed pixel caps and curve-shape checks, so long straight wall runs, sharp L-shapes, and S-bends are less likely to be incorrectly compressed into curves.
 When several arc or Bezier run lengths are possible, conversion scores all acceptable candidates and chooses the best fit, with only a small bias toward longer runs when quality is similar.

+Adjacent rectangle conversion is enabled by default.
+When enabled, conversion can detect multiple rectangles that share full or partial sides.
+Shared side spans are hidden on the later rectangle so the same physical wall segment is not shown twice, and conversion may split or create wall documents where a source wall has both shared and visible portions.
+The `Convert adjacent rectangles with shared sides` module setting disables this behavior and restores the older exclusive-wall rectangle detection, where a wall already used by one rectangle rules out other rectangle candidates that need that wall.

 Shared Indy shape metadata is stored on the Scene rather than duplicated on every generated wall.
 Wall segments keep compact per-shape and per-segment references so shape editors can reopen quickly and the exported wall data stays smaller.